xmos/vocalfusion-avs-setup/README.md

 - Either

-   **xCORE VocalFusion XVF3510 Kit for Amazon AVS**: XK-VF3510-L71
+   **xCORE VocalFusion XVF3510 Kit for Amazon AVS**: XK-VF3510-L71, or
-   **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**: XK-VF3500-L33-AVS
+   **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**: XK-VF3500-L33-AVS, or
    **xCORE VocalFusion 4-Mic Kit for Amazon AVS**: XK-VF3000-L33-AVS

 - Either

    Raspberry Pi 3 with Micro-USB power supply (min.
-2A) and HDMI cable Raspberry Pi 4 with USB-C power supply (min.
+2A) and HDMI cable, or
+   Raspberry Pi 4 with USB-C power supply (min.
 3A) and Micro HDMI to Standard HDMI (A/M) Cable

 - MicroSD card (min.
 16GB)
 - Powered speakers with audio 3.5mm analogue plug

-   Stereo for the XVF3500 and XVF3500
+   Stereo for the XVF3510 and XVF3500, or
    Mono for the XVF3100

 - Monitor with HDMI input